agileware/civicrm-end-user-guide/docs/the-user-interface/creating-new-forms.md

 Containers can also be saved as blocks, which can then be used on other forms as well.
 For example, a grouping of customized fields that are reused could be saved as a block and applied to multiple activity forms.
 Then, if that grouping of fields needs to be changed, the block would only have to be changed once instead of on each individual form.

 And on the topic of reusable values, the **Values** section at the top of the left pane includes the option to pre-set data on the form.
 Continuing with the example from this section, the image below shows the renamed tab,'Schedule call', and three pre-set values.
-Having pre-set values can be useful if information, such as the Added by or Activity Status feilds, should be consistent across the form's submissions.
+Having pre-set values can be useful if information, such as the Added by or Activity Status fields, should be consistent across the form's submissions.

 ![Preset values](../img/the-user-interface/form-builder/pre-set-values.png)